Alchemical-AI-LLC/Helpware-Design-PRD/README.md

 **Authors:** Alchemical AI
 **Date:** 2025‑09‑03

-This revision integrates the verified Retell AI API and SDK usage, clarifies chat↔voice interactions, confirms conformance with Helpware's specifications, and formalizes the backend endpoints so the Helpware frontend can adopt the smallest possible change surface.
+The front end design is outlined by Helpware's own design team.
+The features and functionality are outlined below.
+Alchemical AI is designing the backend and integrating with Retell AI's chat and voice AI bot as well as Helpware's Hubspot and Cal.com accounts for lead generation and sales scheduling.
+This design document integrates the verified Retell AI API and SDK usage, clarifies chat↔voice interactions, confirms conformance with Helpware's specifications, and formalizes the backend endpoints so the Helpware frontend can adopt the smallest possible change surface.

 ---